speedproxies/proxy-resell-cli/README.md

 # Proxy Resell CLI

-CLI made for proxy reseller to manage their proxy needs such as creating users, adding bandwidth and etc..
+CLI made for proxy reseller to manage their proxy needs such as creating users, adding bandwidth and etc...

 ### Prerequisites
 List of libraries needed along python3